Consumer Information Disclosure

 Because Shiloh University offers its courses 100% and does not participate in intercollegiate athletic programs, the University is exempt from the Equity in Athletics Disclosure Act, which requires institutions to publish intercollegiate athletic program participation rates and financial support data.
 It is also exempt from publishing graduation and transfer-out rates for students who receive athletically related student aid as required by the Student Right-to-Know Act.

 Because Shiloh University offers its courses 100% online and does not have a campus, the University does not hold formal voter registration events.
-Iowa residents are encouraged to register to vote and to participate in voting.
+Iowa residents are encouraged to register to vote and find out how to participate in voting on the Iowa College Student Voters webpage.
 Note that the state of Iowa has enacted the motor vehicle/voter registration provisions of the National Voter Registration Act; therefore, the University is not obligated to distribute voter registration forms to its students.